rajesh9368/FRAMEWORK-PROJECTS/README.md

 # Create Superuser in Django :- python manage.py createsuperuser
 # from MYWEBSITE import views (To import The views)
 # from django.http import HttpResponse (this HttpResponse for text based requesting Output).
+# for render an html file => from django.shortcuts import render
+# Managing static Files  =>
+STATICFILES_DIRS = [
+    BASE_DIR,"static"
+]          or yo can also do using {% load static %}  example '{% static "address of image" % }'
+# HTML Header and Footer in Django HTML Template include :-
+{% include  "header.html" %} //body  {% include "footer.html %}